Scours in goats: How electrolytes can help

 A: Goat electrolytes are a concentrated nutritional supplement fed at the first sign of stress or scours.
 Electrolytes for goats restore nutrients and help the body maintain fluid balance to prevent dehydration.

 Electrolytes consist of acids, bases or salts.
 These could include sodium, potassium, calcium, magnesium and chloride.
-Sodium is the main electrolyte found in body fluids, which helps maintain fluid balance.
+Sodium is the main electrolyte found in bodily fluids, which helps maintain fluid balance.

 Other ingredients in goat electrolytes include: